Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs/facilitate-a-challenge.md

 Post a thread once a week in the `#monthly-challenge` channel (or any other dedicated channel(s) for the challenge) to check members' progress and whether they need help.

 > [!NOTE]
-> The README file for each challenge contains the day and time of check-ins and previous script templates.
+> The README file for each challenge contains the day and time of check-ins and previous prompts.

 Some challenges require daily check-in.
 You can automate it using the Slack bot.
 Learn more in the "[Setting Up a Slack Bot](./technical-guidelines.md/#setting-up-a-slack-bot)" section in the Technical Guidelines.